simiAtschool/mongo-todo-app/README.md

 OR

-You click the green button in VSCode in the bottom left corner, choose the option "Clone Repository in Container Volume" and enter the URL of the forked repository
+You click the green button in VSCode in the bottom left corner, choose the option "Clone Repository in Container Volume" and enter the URL of the forked repository.

+After these steps you have to create a .env-File and insert variables according to the env-schema.txt.
+Then you have to reload the Dev Container.